Engel's Biopsychosocial Model of Health

 • gamete (egg) donors and donation recipients.

 If you have another type of health-related assessment need in mind, contact me so we can discuss your needs.
-However, I do not offer surgical, procedural, or medically-related psychological assessments via telehealth (i.e., through video-conferencing technology).
-I'm happy to discuss performing health-related assessments in person, should you reside in the local Houston area.
+Given the necessity of virtual services due to COVID, I may provide certain psychological assessments via telehealth (i.e., through video-conferencing technology).
+However, some surgical, procedural, or medically-related assessments I still prefer to do in person due to the need for observations.
+I'm happy to discuss this further during a brief phone consultation.

 The Payment: Assessment Rates & Insurance Considerations